SmbKiwi/metlink-wellington-homeassistant/README.md

 ![RTI](img/rti.png)
 ![Item info screenshot](img/info.png)

-The Metlink [Metlink](https://www.metlink.org.nz/) website can help you to determine the exact stop and route to enter in the configuration.
+The [Metlink](https://www.metlink.org.nz/) website can help you to determine the exact stop and route to enter in the configuration.

 ### Configuration: